 What are you going to do?
 Walk out of the office at 8 o’clock at night?
 No, of course not.
 So you stay there until midnight.
 That’s the life.”

 Simons goes from his busy routine to what fashion has become recently: while it used to be elitist, now he feels like high fashion is for everybody, and it is not as special as it was.

 “Fashion became pop.
 I can’t make up my mind if that’s a good or a bad thing.
 The only thing I know is that it used to be elitist.
 And I don’t know if one should be ashamed or not to admit that maybe it was nicer when it was more elitist, not for everybody.
 Now high fashion is for everybody.”

 Make sure to cop System Magazine FW15 issue to read the full interview, and let us know what you think on the designer’s views on his world.

 System Magazine throws a lavish celebration for its sixth issue.

-When System Magazine celebrated its sixth issue, this web whose cover features the quote ‘I wanted something calm’, healing alongside its author, visit this site Raf Simons, the launch party thrown by System’s editors Alexia Niedzielski and Elizabeth von Guttman was everything but calm.
+When System Magazine celebrated its sixth issue, whose cover features the quote ‘I wanted something calm’, alongside its author, Raf Simons, the launch party thrown by System’s editors Alexia Niedzielski and Elizabeth von Guttman was everything but calm.